Counselling and wellbeing

 Student Counselling and Wellbeing drop in with Leeds University Union

-Student Counselling and Wellbeing are introducing a new Drop In service for students, in partnership with the Help and Support team at Leeds University Union.
+Student Counselling and Wellbeing have a Drop In service for students, in partnership with the Help and Support team at Leeds University Union.

 Our free online counselling service may help you if you are currently registered at the University of Leeds but are studying or on work placement away from the city.